Sidebar

 Food Safety

-Complaints about foodborne illnesses should be directed to HSRM at 612-624-6002 or to the Minnesota Department of Health (MDH) Foodborne Illness Hotline at 877-FOOD-ILL (877-366-3455).
-Individuals responsible for food service and dining facility operation must enforce the federal and state standards for food safety.
-Licensing, permitting, and inspecting food brought to, or prepared on all University campuses is the responsibility of HSRM.
+Complaints about foodborne illnesses should be directed to the Building Codes Department (BCD) at 612-625-3318/612-625-6152 or to the Minnesota Department of Health (MDH) Foodborne Illness Hotline at 877-FOOD-ILL (877-366-3455).
+Individuals responsible for food service and dining facility operations must enforce the federal and state standards for food safety.
+Licensing, permitting, and inspecting food brought to, or prepared on all University campuses is the responsibility of the EHO.
 The University will enforce the Minnesota Food Code (MN Rules Chapter 4626) as its official food code (See Administrative Procedure: Food Safety).

 Water Sanitation